Anne Fine

 Anne Fine (born 7 December 1947) is an English writer.
-Although best known for children's books, she also writes for adults.
+She is best known for writing children's books, although she also writes for adults.
 She is a Fellow of the Royal Society of Literature and she was appointed an OBE in 2003.

 Fine has written more than seventy children's books, including two winners of the annual Carnegie Medal and three highly commended runners-up.
 For some of those five books she also won the Guardian Prize, one Smarties Prize, two Whitbread Awards, and she was twice the Children's Author of the Year.
+Her book Madame Doubtfire (1987) was adapted into Mrs. Doubtfire, the second-best grossing American feature film of 1993.

 For her contribution as a children's writer, Fine was a runner-up for the Hans Christian Andersen Medal in 1998.
 From 2001 to 2003, she was the second Children's Laureate in the UK.

 Early life

 Fine was born and raised in Leicester and educated in neighbouring midland counties of England.
 She attended Northampton High School and earned a degree in politics from the University of Warwick.
 She was married to the philosopher Kit Fine until they were divorced and have two daughters named Cordelia Fine and Ione Fine.
 She has now been with her partner Dick Warren for more than twenty years.
 She currently lives in Barnard Castle, County Durham, England.

 She has four sisters; her father was an electrical engineer and she grew up in Fareham, Hampshire.
 The eldest of the sisters is Elizabeth Arnold who also writes books for children; the three younger sisters were triplets.
 She studied History and Politics at university.
 At age 24, she wrote her first book.